hiperwalk/hiperwalk/docs/install/index.rst

 * cmake: compiling neblina-core;
 * libgtest-dev: test if neblina-core installation is correct;
 * python3-distutils: install pyneblina;
-* python3-pip: install Python libraries.
+* python3-pip: install Python libraries;
+* pytest: test pyneblina.

 It is **recommend** but not necessary to install FFmpeg.
 It is used for generating animations.